Le Grand Kallé et l'African Jazz: 1953–1959: Formation and early work

 African Jazz was founded in 1953 by Joseph Kabasele.
 The band integrated traditional Congolese instruments, such as the Tetela tam-tam and the ngongi drum, with Western-style instrumentation.
-According to Congolese music journalist Clément Ossinondé, Kabasele was the first Congolese musician to incorporate the traditional lokole slit drum into Congolese rumba orchestral arrangements, a development later complemented by Marie-Isidore's introduction of the tumbas.
+According to Congolese music journalist Clément Ossinondé, Kabasele was the first Congolese musician to incorporate the traditional lokole slit drum into Congolese rumba orchestral arrangements, a development that was later complemented by Marie-Isidore's introduction of the tumbas.

-Although the band's repertoire was not influenced by jazz, the term jazz was adopted because, in the Belgian Congo, it carried different connotations than in Europe or the United States.
-Locally, it evoked elegance and liveliness; the expression "he's a jazzeur" was used to describe someone who animated social gatherings.
-As noted by Vladimir Cagnolari, editor-in-chief of Pan African Music, the musicians performed Congolese rumba but chose the name jazz due to its association with style and sophistication, as well as the image of sharply dressed performers.
-Seeking a modern-sounding name, Kabasele anglicized Africain to form African Jazz.
-The choice proved influential and inspired the naming of other bands, including OK Jazz, Negro-Jazz, Circul Jazz, and, elsewhere in Africa, bands such as Bembeya Jazz, Chari Jazz, and Mystère Jazz de Tombouctou.
+Although the band did not play jazz music, the term jazz was adopted because, in the Belgian Congo, it carried different connotations than in Europe or the United States.
+It was locally linked to ideas of elegance and liveliness rather than a specific musical style.
+As music journalist Vladimir Cagnolari points out, calling someone a "jazzeur" meant that the person could bring excitement to social events.
+He further explains that the band kept playing rumba but selected the name "jazz" because it reflected style, modern life, and the image of sharply dressed performers.
+Kabasele also wanted a modern-sounding name, so he anglicized Africain to form African Jazz.
+This choice later influenced the names of other bands, including OK Jazz, Negro-Jazz, Circul Jazz, as well as bands in other African countries like Bembeya Jazz, Chari Jazz, and Mystère Jazz de Tombouctou.

-The band's principal members included Albert Tawumani (maracas, backing vocals, double bass), Yamba Yamba Kabondo (acoustic guitar), Lucie Eyenga (vocals), Emmanuel Antoine Tshilumba wa Baloji "Tino Baroza" (electric guitar), André Menga, Isaac Musekiwa (saxophones), Wedi Dominique Kuntima "Willy Mbembe" (trumpet), Antoine Kaya "Depuissant" (tumbas), Albert Dinga (rhythm guitar), and Fud Candrix.
+African Jazz's principal members included Albert Tawumani (maracas, backing vocals, double bass), Yamba Yamba Kabondo (acoustic guitar), Lucie Eyenga (vocals), Emmanuel Antoine Tshilumba wa Baloji "Tino Baroza" (electric guitar), André Menga, Isaac Musekiwa (saxophones), Willy Mbembe (trumpet), Antoine Kaya "Depuissant" (tumbas), Albert Dinga (rhythm guitar), and Fud Candrix.
 Nico Kasanda later joined as a young guitarist and composer.
-African Jazz achieved early commercial success with recordings released in November 1953, including "Parafifi", "Nzela mosika", and "African Jazz".
+They achieved early commercial success with recordings released in November 1953, including "Parafifi", "Nzela mosika", and "African Jazz".
 Music journalist Audifax Bemba reported that the guitar parts on "Parafifi" and "African Jazz" were performed by Nico Kasanda.

 Opika was acquired in 1955 by Greek businessman Dino Antonopoulos, who later launched Les Editions Esengo in January 1957.
 During this period, African Jazz encountered growing rivalry from OK Jazz, a band newly established in 1956 and made up of former Loningisa label musicians, including Franco Luambo, Philippe Lando Rossignol, Jean Serge Essous, Vicky Longomba, Daniel Loubelo "De La Lune", Ben Saturnin Pandi, Nicolas Bosuma Bakili "Dessoin", and Augustin Moniania "Roitelet".
 OK Jazz rapidly attracted a following in Léopoldville with its sound built on traditional Congolese musical foundations.
 Anthropologist Bob W. White has compared the "clean, cosmopolitan, modernist sound" of African Jazz by the mid-1960s with the "more rootsy traditionalist sound" of OK Jazz to illustrate the argument.
-At the same time, African Jazz endured financial and management challenges triggered by Opika's collapse in 1957, temporarily yielding the spotlight to OK Jazz and Rock-a-Mambo.
-Despite this, African Jazz remained active at Editions Esengo, working closely with prominent figures there and producing significant contributions to Congolese music.
+At the same time, African Jazz endured financial and management challenges triggered by Opika's collapse in 1957, which temporarily yielded the spotlight to OK Jazz and Rock-a-Mambo.
+Despite this, African Jazz remained active at Editions Esengo and worked closely with prominent figures there to produce records.